 Effects of Stimulants

-Both prescription stimulants and illicit stimulants will cause symptoms and side effects to occur upon using the drug.
+Both prescription stimulants and illicit stimulants will cause symptoms and side effects to occur.
 The most common stimulant effects include:

-How stimulants affect you will depend on a variety of variables.
-Some people will experience mild symptoms when they take the drug while others feel more intense effects of the drug.
-Here are some of the factors that play a role in how the drug will affect people:
+How stimulants affect the user depend on a variety of variables.
+Some people experience mild symptoms when they take the drug, while others feel more intense effects.
+Some of the factors that play a role in how the drug will affect people: